shadielfares/ScraPy/README.md

 ## License 📄

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the CCC License - see the LICENSE file for details.

 ## Contributing 🤝